 History of Downtown Langley.

 1891: Town founder, Jacob Anthes, named the widest street in town leading to the original wharf for himself - Anthes Avenue.
 His store and home at the corner of Anthes Avenue and First Street was the first structure built in the new town.
-It was the only commercial building during the economic depression that lasted from 1893 to 1897 when the Yukon gold rush created rapid growth in the Puget Sound region.
+It and a small hotel were the only commercial buildings in Langley during the economic depression that lasted from 1893 to 1897 when the Yukon gold rush created rapid growth in the Puget Sound region.

 1907: A new wharf was built around the point in 1902 and the original wharf was abandoned.
 By 1907, two hotels and a number of businesses had been constructed along the north side of First Street, and the west side of Anthes Avenue.
 The first church was built on the south side of First Street in 1900, and an adjacent parsonage in 1907.
 The bunkhouse for loggers built by Jacob Anthes on Second Street served as a residence for the town blacksmith.

 1912: The east end of First Street that extended to the top of the bank in the original plat was angled in 1909 to accommodate traffic coming into town from Cascade Avenue.
 Fire destroyed Jacob Anthes' Store in 1910 and Ed Howard's Store across Anthes Avenue in 1911.
 Howard moved his store and Post Office into the Olympic Club built in 1908.
 A Methodist Church was constructed at the corner of Third Street and Anthes Avenue in 1909.